Undergraduate study is offered through the faculties of each of the separate schools and colleges comprising the University.

 The Interdisciplinary Studies Committee of the Undergraduate Academic Council works with the academic colleges and schools to develop and approve Faculty-Initiated Interdisciplinary Majors and Minors.
 The approval of student-initiated majors and minors is also under the jurisdiction of this committee.
 In addition, the committee recommends and monitors University-wide independent study, internships, special projects, and interdisciplinary topics courses.

-The Dean of Undergraduate Studies is responsible for the coordination of the academic experience of undergraduate students at this University.
-The dean works closely with the deans and faculty of the individual schools and colleges and with the Undergraduate Academic Council in developing, coordinating, and implementing undergraduate academic policy and curricula.
-The dean also supervises the Advisement Services Center /Undergraduate Studies.
-Project Renaissance, The General Education Honors Program, Faculty Mentor Program, and Tutoring Program are some of the many programs that the dean oversees.
+The Vice Provost for Undergraduate Education is responsible for the coordination of the academic experience of undergraduate students at this University.
+The Vice Provost works closely with the deans and faculty of the individual schools and colleges and with the Undergraduate Academic Council in developing, coordinating, and implementing undergraduate academic policy and curricula.
+The Vice Provost also supervises the Advisement Services Center /Undergraduate Studies.
+Project Renaissance, Faculty Mentor Program, Honors College, and Tutoring Program.

 This office also provides assistance and counseling to undergraduate students who are contemplating leaving the University, who seek to take a Leave for Approved Study at another college or university, or who wish to re-enter the University after having been away from the University for a semester or more.
 It also coordinates the degree in absentia process.